cyplo/talks/crypto_basics/notes.md

 * one time pads: XOR plain letter with key letter
 * one time pads: proved unreakable by Shannon, if the key is secret and random and as long as plaintext

+# quiz: problems with all the stuff so far ?
-shared secrets are needed
+* shared secrets are needed

 motivation: mostly war and economic

-symmetric crypt nowadays:
+# symmetric crypt nowadays:
 * stream ciphers
 * stream ciphers: plaintext stream XOR keystream
 * stream ciphers: used in 'realtime', ciper a bit, send, decipher [synchronous stream ciphers]